 As a parent you may worry about whether or not you’re doing a good job raising your child(ren).
 I tune in to my children’s conversations.
 I observe how they interact with each other.
 I’ve noticed how they speak and behave gives me an indication of what I’m doing right or wrong.
 Today I will focus on the positives.
 Today, I saw how supportive they are.
 How?
 Well, I’m currently learning to ride a bike.
 No, I never learnt how to as a child.
 Ang and Val were so supportive, it melted my heart.
 They cheered me on all the way with words of encouragement.
-Somehow, I taught my kids how to be resilient.
+Somehow, I taught my kids how to be resilient, even if I’m still learning to be that way while riding a bike.

 Apprehension & Fear